massimotroncone/mywebsite/content/authors/admin/_index.md

 title: Massimo Troncone
 ---

 I am a PhD candidate in political science at the [European Politics Research Group](https://eup.ethz.ch/) at ETH Zurich.
-Between September 2022 and March 2023 I will be visiting the [Department of Political Science at Washington University in St. Louis](https://polisci.wustl.edu/).
+Between September 2022 and March 2023 I visited the [Department of Political Science at Washington University in St. Louis](https://polisci.wustl.edu/).
 My primary research interest lies in electoral institutions and politicians’ behavior.
 In my dissertation, I take advantage of the two-tier elections to the Italian Senate to study the political consequences of malapportionment.

 Currently, I am also collaborating on various projects on ethnic politics, with a particular focus on minorities’ political preferences and cultural integration.
 My works typically combine observational data with standard methods for causal inference.